dvir-levy/terminal-aliases/README.md

 )
 ```

-3. Set the WORKSPACE_PATH environment variable to your own workspace directory that include your repos.
+3. Set the WORKSPACE_PATH environment variable to your own workspace directory that include your repos.<br />
+   NOTE: The environment variable must be set before the plugins call in ~/.zshrc
 ```
 export WORKSPACE_PATH=<MY_WORKSPACE>
 ```